-Updated May 09, 2019
+Updated November 18, 2019

 Reviewer Juan Angel

-You're Surrounded By "Stuff"
+You're Surrounded By Stuff

 On a related note, did you know that you can have clutter foods?
 Oprah.com published an article back in 2008 that dealt with the subject of people stocking up on food for a variety of reasons that have nothing to do with food and everything to do with filling a void.

-A Warm Beverage And A Hot Shower Sounds Like Heaven
+A Warm Beverage and a Hot Shower Sounds Like Heaven

-You're Sick All The Time
+You're Sick All the Time

 If you are constantly wallowing in your misery with no friends to hang out with, and nothing fun to do, then you stay stressed.
-And when you remain stressed, it is more difficult for your body to repair itself, leading to lengthier and increased sicknesses.
+And when you remain stressed, it is more difficult for your body to repair itself, leading to lengthier and increased illnesses.